Regulation of Laboratory Waste

 ACS Position Statement

-Environmental regulatory burdens are inappropriately placed on many academic, commercial, and government laboratories when regulations designed to address large-scale industrial operations are applied to laboratories.
-Research, development, instructional, and service laboratories generate a broad range of small quantities of hazardous wastes, but are forced to individually manage each type of waste with the same rigor applied to those who create large amounts of relatively few wastes.
-By applying an industrial regulatory scheme to laboratories, unintended, ineffective, and inappropriate burdens are placed on these facilities.
+However, significant environmental regulatory burdens are placed on academic, commercial, and government laboratories when regulations designed to address large-scale industrial operations are applied to these settings.
+Applying these regulatory requirements to the laboratory environment can unintentionally create significant operational challenges in managing the environmental impact of laboratories.
+For example, research, development, instructional, and service laboratories generate a broad range of small quantities of hazardous wastes, but are forced to individually manage each type of waste with the same practices applied to large amounts of relatively few wastes.
+Applying an industrial regulatory scheme to laboratories places unintended and ineffective burdens on these facilities.

-Consistent Interpretation of Regulations by State and Federal Agencies
+Consistent Interpretation of Regulations by Local, State, and Federal Agencies

 The U.S. regulatory system involves multiple federal, state, and local regulators.
-This often leads to inconsistent interpretations and makes development of “best practices” for waste management treatment difficult.
+This often leads to inconsistent interpretations and makes development of “best practices” for waste management difficult.
 State regulations must be at least as stringent as related federal regulations, and local regulations at least as stringent as related federal and state regulations.
 For consistency, when a local or state regulation is identical to the federal, that regulation should be interpreted and enforced in an identical manner.
+While this is an ongoing challenge due to the many stakeholders involved, we believe consistent communication among these stakeholders is essential to achieving the regulatory goals for laboratory waste management.

-- ACS encourages consistent interpretation and enforcement of regulations at the state and federal levels.
+- ACS encourages consistent interpretation and enforcement of laboratory waste regulations by agencies at all levels, local, state, and federal.

 Implementation and Expansion of the Environmental Protection Agency’s (EPA) Subpart K Regulations for Laboratories

 The Subpart K regulations for academic laboratories represent a good, first step towards needed regulatory relief for laboratory facilities.
 However, until states with authority to regulate hazardous waste activities adopt these rules, they will not be accessible to most laboratories.
 State environmental agencies need to be aware of the special issues laboratories face in complying with the hazardous waste regulations.
-In addition, these rules should also be applied to commercial and industrial laboratory facilities that face the same unique challenges as academic facilities.
-Additional regulatory relief is needed in the form of Subpart K amendments, including the elimination of the six-month limit on storage of waste in the laboratory.
-This is an onerous requirement that can significantly increase handling of waste without any apparent benefit to either regulators or the regulated community.
-Laboratory treatment of hazardous waste without a permit to minimize waste and reduce costs has been a longtime ACS goal.
-Subpart K appears to allow treatment without a permit, but the allowance has not been confirmed by EPA.
+These rules should also be an option for commercial and industrial laboratory facilities that face the same unique challenges as academic facilities regarding laboratory waste generation.
+More academic institutions would adopt Subpart K if the EPA removed the time limit on accumulation of waste in the lab and allowed the rule to apply to the entire institution.
+The recently expanded twelve-month limit on lab waste accumulation is an onerous requirement that can significantly increase handling of waste without any apparent benefit to either regulators or the regulated community.
+Subpart K already includes a requirement for procedures for managing time-sensitive chemicals and chemical waste.

 - ACS recommends that all states adopt Subpart K.

-- ACS recommends that non-academic laboratories be eligible for Subpart K.
+- ACS recommends that non-academic laboratory facilities where the preponderance of waste is from laboratories be eligible for rules equivalent to Subpart K.

-- ACS recommends elimination of the six-month limit on removal of unwanted material from the laboratory.
+- ACS recommends elimination of the time limit on removal of unwanted material from the laboratory in favor of the traditional volume limits established in RCRA.

 Land Disposal Restriction Forms

 All generators of hazardous waste are required to notify waste disposal facilities of allowable disposal technologies for each individual waste generated.
-This requirement dates to 1984 when a three-phase time frame to eliminate the land disposal of hazardous waste was initiated.
-The requirement for land disposal restriction notification is now obsolete and duplicative because these facilities already know how they are required to handle the wastes.
-They also are aware of the relevant health and safety issues for these wastes, which are handled on other required forms.
-The burden of this useless form is almost exclusively placed on laboratories, since the form must be completed only once for each waste.
+This requirement dates to 1984 when EPA initiated a three-phase time period to eliminate the land disposal of hazardous waste.
+The requirement for land disposal restriction notification is now obsolete and duplicative because the last exemptions allowing land disposal of hazardous wastes ended in 1999.
+Treatment, storage, and disposal (TSD) facilities are well prepared to handle all of their permitted wastes and understand the requirements for how they handle the wastes.
+They also are aware of the relevant health and safety issues for these wastes, as required on other forms.
+The significant cost burden of completing, submitting and filing this unnecessary form is almost exclusively placed on laboratories, since the form must be completed only once for each waste.
 Laboratories differ from most industries in that the majority of their wastes are not repetitive.
 Since discarded laboratory reagents and other experimental wastes are considered unique, they require land disposal restriction notifications for each packaging unit and every shipment.
-The additional cost to laboratories to fill out and submit these useless forms with each shipment is significant.
 All hazardous waste shipments require generators to sign manifests identifying the hazards associated with the waste (i.e., EPA hazardous waste codes) and waste disposal facilities require waste profiles to further characterize them.
 The EPA already establishes and restricts waste disposal methods associated with each EPA hazardous waste code.
-Once wastes are received by the disposal facility, the disposal facility signs the manifest acknowledging acceptance of the wastes.
-Equivalent notification and acceptance of waste disposal restrictions can be achieved via the hazardous waste manifest process with generator-assigned EPA hazardous waste codes, disposal facility waste profiles, and the EPA’s existing disposal restrictions associated with the EPA hazardous waste codes.
+The hazardous waste manifest process with generator-assigned EPA hazardous waste codes, disposal facility waste profiles, and the EPA’s existing disposal restrictions associated with the EPA hazardous waste codes provide equivalent notification and acceptance of waste disposal restrictions.

 - ACS recommends the elimination of the land disposal restriction notification requirement for laboratories.